 In fact, it is pretty much impossible to crack AES-256 for the foreseeable future.

 With Windscribe, you have access to all the industry-standard protocols.

-You can use OpenVPN or IKEv2/IPsec protocol pairing to make sure you have some of the best security.
+You can use OpenVPN or IKEv2protocol pairing to make sure you have some of the best security.

 On top of this, you also have the option to choose stealth and Wstunnel protocols.

-A kill switch is very important for your VPN.
+A kill switch is crucial for your VPN.

 There is no point in having robust security if all of your private information can be leaked in the blink of an eye due to a disconnection.

 A kill switch can protect you against this by immediately disconnecting you from the internet as soon as your VPN runs into some trouble.

 Windscribe claims to be able to stop all sorts of leaks, and it does so perfectly.

 During our tests, we found that Windscribe was able to make sure that there were no DNS, IPv6, or WebRTC leaks at all, and our connection was completely secure.